-Intro to Buddhist Meditation in Portland
+Intro to Buddhism & Meditation in Portland

 When I first arrived in Portland, I spent countless hours both online and conversing with others trying to find the various Buddhist communities in town.
 After some years of exploration, I’ve learned every single Buddhist group in Portland (I think!), and have organized them here on this page.